-- budget constraints affecting government spending generally, or specific departments or agencies such as U.S. or foreign defense and transit agencies and regional transit agencies, and changes in fiscal policies or a reduction of available funding; - re-allocation of government resources as the result of actual or threatened terrorism or hostile activities or for other reasons; - disruptions in our customers' ability to access funding from capital markets; - curtailment of governments' use of outsourced service providers and governments' in-sourcing of certain services; - the adoption of new laws or regulations pertaining to government procurement; - government appropriations delays or blanket reductions in departmental budgets;

-- suspension or prohibition from contracting with the government or any significant agency with which we conduct business; - increased use of shorter duration awards by the federal government in the defense industry, which increases the frequency we may need to recompete for work; - impairment of our reputation or relationships with any significant government agency with which we conduct business; - impairment of our ability to provide third-party guarantees and letters of credit; and - delays in the payment of our invoices by government payment offices.
+- budget constraints affecting government spending generally, or specific departments or agencies such as U.S. or foreign defense and transit agencies and regional transit agencies, and changes in fiscal policies or a reduction of available funding; - re-allocation of government resources as the result of actual or threatened terrorism or hostile activities or for other reasons; - disruptions in our customers' ability to access funding from capital markets; - curtailment of governments' use of outsourced service providers and governments' in-sourcing of certain services; - the adoption of new laws or regulations pertaining to government procurement; - government appropriations delays or blanket reductions in departmental budgets; - suspension or prohibition from contracting with the government or any significant agency with which we conduct business; - increased use of shorter duration awards by the federal government in the defense industry, which increases the frequency we may need to recompete for work; - impairment of our reputation or relationships with any significant government agency with which we conduct business; - increased use of small business set asides by government agencies, resulting in Cubic being eligible to perform no more than 49% of the work as a subcontractor; - increased use of lowest-priced, technically acceptable contract award criteria by government agencies; - increased aggressiveness by the government in seeking rights in technical data, computer software, and computer software documentation that we deliver under a contract, which may result in "leveling the playing field" for competitors on follow-on procurements; - impairment of our ability to provide third-party guarantees and letters of credit; and - delays in the payment of our invoices by government payment offices.